suborbital/docs/website/docs/how-to/customize-plugins/plugin-editor.md

 ## Editor token

-To authenticate the editor for a specific user to edit their own plugins, [SE2's Administrative API provides an API to create an `editor token`](https://suborbital-compute.readme.io/reference/gettoken) for a given plugin.
+To authenticate the editor you'll need an [editor token](../../quickstart#obtain-an-editor-token).

 ## Configuration